KEY FACTS

 2012:

 - DSEWPC transferred responsibility for the management of the trail to the PNG Department of Conservation, Environment and Climate Change without having developed a single management protocol.
 No legislation had been developed.
 No local landowner groups had been incorporated.
 No dispute resolution mechanisms had been put in place.
-No due diligence systems were introduced for licensing trek operators.
+No due diligence systems were introduced for licensing Kokoda tour companies.
 No village workshops had been conducted.
 Not a single campsite was certified.
-Not a single toilet along the entire trail met the most basic of hygiene standards.
+Not a single toilet along the entire 138 km trail met the most basic of hygiene standards.
 No audited financial reports were ever published.
 No campsite booking system or trek itinerary management systems were introduced.

 - Trekker numbers and income earning opportunities for local village communities declined significantly as a result of these management deficiencies under their watch.